abhishekabhi789/GCS_for_Tasker/README.md

 ## :question: FAQ
 </summary>

-- #### Can this be used on a device that does not have Google Play Services?
+ #### Can this be used on a device that does not have Google Play Services?
   > No, the app uses the unbundled Google code scanner API provided by Google Play Services on the device.

-- #### Why does this app use the Google Code Scanner?
+ #### Why does this app use the Google Code Scanner?
-	>- Easy to Impliment and use.
+ >- Easy to Implement and use.
  >- It can scan QR codes quickly.
  >- Scans damaged or distorted QR codes accurately.
   >- Supports a variety of QR code formats.

-- #### Does the app require an internet connection to function?
+ #### Does the app require an internet connection to function?
   > This app does not require an internet connection since the scanner library is capable of working offline.
 However, Google Play Services requires an internet connection to download QR scanner libraries if they are not already present on your device.

-- #### Sometimes the app closes with a toast message saying "Scanning Failed"!
+ #### Sometimes the app closes with a toast message saying "Scanning Failed"!
   > The reason for this is unknown to us, but in most cases it can be fixed by clearing the data of Google Play Services (Attention!: Use caution when deleting).
 We are trying to fix this issue.

-- #### Does clearing app data delete any setup or data?
+ #### Does clearing app data delete any setup or data?
   > All configuration data is stored in Tasker and the scanner library is in google play services, so by clearing the app data of this app will not make any problem.
 However, if you want to save the scan results, you have to set up a Tasker task to do so.